thoughtworksarts/thoughtworksarts.github.io/app/_posts/2020-06-22-welcoming-new-residents-synthetic-media.markdown

 Technically this includes working  generative adversarial networks such as StyleGAN, ATTNGan and others, and potentially using generative linguistic modelling such as GPT-2 and GPT-3.
 These will be rolled together into architectural plans for a Brexit-inspired theme park potentially using [ArchiGAN](https://devblogs.nvidia.com/archigan-generative-stack-apartment-building-design/).
 By fusing the real and imaginary the work hovers between the archival past and uncertain futures.

-We look forward to assisting Nouf and James on developing their respective projects and having them become part of our ThoughtWorks Arts community.
+We look forward to assisting Nouf and James on developing their respective projects and having them become part of our Thoughtworks Arts community.